Skip to main content

 Types of Volunteers

-• Organizational Leaders: coordinate the overall club program and the activities of members other leaders.
+• Organizational Leaders: coordinate the overall club program and the activities of members and other leaders.
 They serve as the club's communication link with the county Extension staff and the 4-H and Youth Council.

 • Activity Leaders: work with groups of members participating in 4-H activities.
-Activities such as health, conservation, Share the Fun, public speaking, recreation and community involvement usually involve groups of members or the entire club membership.
+Activities such as health, conservation, Share the Fun, public speaking, recreation, and community involvement usually involve groups of members or the entire club membership.

 • General Helper: works with the club to meet the needs of the 4-H members.
-They may attend meetings, provide transportation to activities and fill in wherever needed.
+They may attend meetings, provide transportation to activities, and fill in wherever needed.

 • Compete locally, at county events, district-wide, and at state events!